JesseCook/Allay/Documentation/SprintTwoPlan.md

   * Build symptom measurement input card.

 * Kasia
+  * Set up base code that will be built on top of (with front end and back end communicating).
+  * Connect measurement value entered by user and current date to database to be accessible for later retrieval.
+  * Build main layout of app (color scheme, background).
+  * Build tracked symptom history log card.

 * Kiran
   * Design component piece for symptom cards (i.e Depression, Anxiety, Sadness).